emersonrsilva/memoriesoftravel/README.md

 ----------

-Libraries used on the sample project
+Libraries used on the simple project
 ------------------------------------
 * AppCompat, CardView, RecyclerView and DesignLibrary
 * MaterialTabs